huntercodexs/help4devs-commons/support/POSTGRES-INSTALL.md

 # POSTGRES INSTALL

+> The version used in this document for PostgresSQL is 16.x on Ubuntu 20.04

-> The version used in this document for PostgresSQL is 16.3
+> The version used in this document for PostgresSQL is 10.23 on Almalinux 8.10

 ### Ubuntu 20.04